Jim Carrey: Early life

 Carrey was born in Newmarket, Ontario, Canada, to Kathleen (née Oram), a homemaker, and Percy Carrey, a musician and accountant.
-He was raised Catholic and has three older siblings, John, Patricia, and Rita.
+He was raised Catholic and had three older siblings.
 His mother was of Irish and Scottish descent, and his father was of French-Canadian ancestry; the family's original surname was Carré.

 At age eight, he began making faces before a mirror and discovered a talent for doing impressions.
 At age ten, Carrey wrote a letter to Carol Burnett of the Carol Burnett Show pointing out that he was already a master of impressions and should be considered for a role on the show; he was overjoyed when he received a form letter reply.
 A fan of Monty Python, whose television show Monty Python's Flying Circus aired in the 1970s, in 2014 Carrey appeared on Monty Python's Best Bits (Mostly) and recalled the effect on him of Ernest Scribbler (played by Michael Palin) laughing himself to death in "The Funniest Joke in the World" sketch.
 Radio Times states, "You'll see why immediately: Palin's performance is uncannily Carreyesque."

 Carrey spent his early years in the borough of Scarborough, Ontario, part of Metropolitan Toronto, where he attended Blessed Trinity Catholic Elementary School in North York.
-His family later moved to Burlington, Ontario, where they would spend eight years; Jim attended Aldershot High School while there.
-Some time later, his family became homeless and lived together in a Volkswagen van while teenage Jim and his brother spent months living in a tent in Charles Daley Park on the Lake Ontario shore in Lincoln, Ontario.
-The family struggled financially, however, their situation started improving once his father found employment in the accounting department at the Titan Wheels tire factory in Scarborough.
+His family later moved to Burlington, Ontario, where they would spend eight years; Carrey attended Aldershot High School while there.
+Some time later, his family became homeless and lived together in a Volkswagen van while teenage Carrey and his brother spent months living in a tent in Charles Daley Park on the Lake Ontario shore in Lincoln, Ontario.
+The family struggled financially; however, their situation started improving once his father found employment in the accounting department at the Titan Wheels tire factory in Scarborough.

-Furthermore, in return for living in the house across the street from the factory, the family—primarily teenage sons Jim and John—would work as janitors and security guards at the tire factory, doing eight-hour shifts from 6 pm into the next morning.
-Moving back to Scarborough, teenage Jim started attending Agincourt Collegiate Institute before dropping out of school on his sixteenth birthday.
+Furthermore, in return for living in the house across the street from the factory, the family—primarily Carrey and his older brother—would work as janitors and security guards at the tire factory, doing eight-hour shifts from 6 pm into the next morning.
+Moving back to Scarborough, teenage Carrey started attending Agincourt Collegiate Institute before dropping out of school on his sixteenth birthday.
 He began to perform comedy in downtown Toronto while continuing to work at the factory.
 In a 2007 Hamilton Spectator interview, Carrey said, "If my career in show business hadn't panned out I would probably be working today in Hamilton, Ontario, at the Dofasco steel mill."
 As a young man, he could see the steel mills across the Burlington Bay and often thought that was "where the great jobs were."